Menu

 In Mathematics, children working on B Squared Level Math will be focusing on individual B Squared targets.

-Pupils working at Year 1 level will be completing work based on Multiplication and Division, Fractions and Position and Direction.
+Pupils working at Year 1 level will be completing work based on Position and Direction, Place Value (to 100), Money and Time.

-Pupils working at Year 3 level will be completing work based on Mass and Capacity, Fractions and Money.
+Pupils working at Year 3 level will be completing work based on Money, Time, Shape and Statistics.

 Science